-GOP lawmaker says she’s received death threats over Speaker vote
+GOP lawmaker says she’s received death threats over speaker vote

 She said her office is “cooperating fully” and the proper authorities have been notified.

-Miller-Meeks instead voted for Rep. Kay Granger (R-Texas), claiming the Texas Republican has demonstrated “great leadership” as chairwoman of the Appropriations Committee.
+Miller-Meeks instead voted for Republican Rep. Kay Granger of Texas, claiming the Texas Republican has demonstrated “great leadership” as chairwoman of the Appropriations Committee.

 The Iowa Republican said it was “abundantly clear” early into Wednesday’s roll call vote that Jordan did not secure the 217 votes needed to take the gavel.

-“Given the concerns I had before any vote and the ability of the Speaker designaee to unify the conference, I voted in support of Appropriations Committee Chairwoman Kay Granger to serve as Speaker of the House,” Miller-Meeks said.
+“Given the concerns I had before any vote and the ability of the speaker designee to unify the conference, I voted in support of Appropriations Committee Chairwoman Kay Granger to serve as speaker of the House,” Miller-Meeks said.

 “I understand that voting against Rep. Jordan is not popular at this time,” she added.
 “I respected Jim enough to vote for him [on Tuesday], knowing he did not have the votes to be elected.
 We have had numerous calls to all our offices, and many have urged that I support Jim Jordan and many others urged me to look for a conservative consensus candidate.”